radin6262/Open-Desktop/README.md

 * Linux

 ## Installation
-- First install the setup.sh
+- First Locate to a folder(recommendedly empty)
-- run it in the folder you wanna install our program
-* or you can just run this cmd ```curl -s https://raw.githubusercontent.com/radin6262/Open-Desktop/refs/heads/main/setup.sh | bash ``` but you'll need to run it in the dir you want!
+- run <pre>curl -s https://raw.githubusercontent.com/radin6262/Open-Desktop/refs/heads/main/setup.sh | bash</pre>
 - open the Open-desktop folder that was made by the program
 - Run main.py

 ## Contributing

-Public contributions are **accepted**.

-If you wish to contribute:

-* fork the repo and apply changes and submit pull request
-* Pull requests will be reviewed and merged manually
+- This Project Has been **discontinued**

 ## Disclaimer